-The effective tax rate was 22.0% for the first quarter of 2006 compared with 25.8% for the same period in 2005, and 20.4% for the full year of 2005.
-The first quarter of 2006 effective tax rate includes benefits from global audit settlements and the release of certain valuation allowances, as appropriate.
+The effective tax rate was 22.2% for the first six months of 2006 compared with 23.9% for the same period in 2005, and 20.4% for the full year of 2005.
+The first six months of 2006 effective tax rate includes a net benefit from the release of certain valuation allowances, global audit settlements and the closure of certain tax years.
 The 2006 effective tax rate does not include the benefit of the U.S. Research and Experimental credit (R&D tax credit), which has not been extended beyond December 31, 2005.